zingolabs/zaino/README.md

 # Zingo-Proxy
-A(n eventual) replacement for lightwalletd, written in Rust.

-Currently connects to a lightwalletd, and acts as a man-in-the-middle proxy that does nothing.
-Each RPC we wish to support will be added individually, by connecting to zebrad and doing any nessisary processing.
-Eventually, we'll no longer have any calls that need to use the lightwalletd, and it can be removed from the network stack entirely.
+A rust implemented, nym enhanced, lightwalletd for Zcash.

 A note to developers/consumers/contributers: The end goal is not an exact one-to-one port of all existing lwd functionaliy.
 We currently plan to hold the Service and Darkside RPC implementations, along with a Nym counterpart to the service RPCs for sending and recieving currency over the Nym Mixnet.
-And a Lightweight gRPC server for testing and development (this may be fleshed out to be a mainnet LightWalletD alternative in the future but is currently not a priority and will depend on zebrad).

 # Security Vulnerability Disclosure
 If you believe you have discovered a security issue, please contact us at: